angband/angband/docs/command.rst

 ============================

 Eat some food (``E``)
   You must eat regularly to prevent starvation.
-As you grow hungry, a message will appear at the bottom of the screen saying "Hungry".
-If you go hungry long enough, you will become weak, then start fainting, and eventually, you may well die of starvation.
+There is a hunger meter at the bottom of the screen, which says "Fed" and gives a percentage in most circumstances.
+If you go hungry long enough, you will become weak, then start fainting, and eventually, you may well die of starvation (accompanied by increasingly alarming messages on your hunger meter).
+  It is also possible to be "Full", which will make you move slowly; more slowly the fuller you get.
 You may use this command to eat food in your inventory.
 Note that you can sometimes find food in the dungeon, but it is not always wise to eat strange food.
 This command takes some energy.

 Fuel your lantern/torch (``F``)
   If you are using a lantern and have flasks of oil in your pack, then you